 Action Detail Show Source for Function For the selected frame, select this option to display the corresponding line of code in a code editor.
 Frames that have source available are identifiable by their icon.
-Find in Summary Window Select this option to locate the function in the 'Summary' tab.
+Find in Summary Window Select this option to locate the function in the Summary View.
 Collapse Graph Select this option to collapse the entire graph including child nodes, visible or not.
 Collapse to Node Select this option to collapse the entire graph, then expand and set the focus to the selected node.
 Follow Max Allocations Select this option to expand an entire line in the graph.
 Create Line Report for Function Select this option to launch the Profiler (if it is not already running), immediately bind the selected function and ready it for recording.
 Once bound, an extra tab is opened in the current Report View.
 This report will update instantaneously, showing the number of times each line executed.
 Of course, the report will continue to record activity in the function even if is not visible.
 Note: In windowed programs, it is usually necessary to take some action in the application to cause the function to be invoked.
 Create Function Graph Select this option to create an additional tab, which shows the selected function in isolation.
 For a Call Frequency Profile, this produces a graph showing all the lines that led to this function being called (that is, the callers).
 For a Memory Profile, this produces a graph showing all lines that emanate from this function (that is, the callees).
+Mark Initial Frame for Call Stack Diagram Use prior to creating a Call Stack sequence diagram to limit the stack length.
+When this option is selected, the frame is marked and its text is highlighted.
+Frames above this one will then be excluded from any Sequence diagram produced.
+Remove Mark Removes the mark from a frame that was previously marked as 'Initial'.

+Create Call Stack Diagram Generates a sequence diagram for a single stack in the graph.
+The selected frame is depicted as the terminal frame in the stack.
+The initial frame of the stack defaults to the root node if no 'Initial' frame has been marked.
+Create Weighted Call Graph Diagram Generates a sequence diagram that presents a sequence for each visible stack branching from the selected frame.
+By expanding and collapsing the nodes of interest, a user can tailor the sequence diagram content to their liking.
 Display the Heaviest Weighted Use Select this option to display the line in the graph with the highest weight in which this function appears.
 Display the Next Weighted Use Select this option to navigate to the next line in the graph where the function appears.
 You can use the shortcut key combination Ctrl+Down Arrow.
 Display the Previous Weighted Use Select this option to navigate to the previous line in the graph where this function appears.
 You can also use the shortcut key combination Ctrl+Up Arrow Save Report to File Select this option to display the 'Save As' dialog, allowing you to choose where to store the report.
-Save Report to Artifact Note: Before selecting this option, go to the Project Browser and select the Package or element under which to create the Artifact element.
+Save Report to Artifact Note: Before selecting this option, go to the Browser window and select the Package or element under which to create the Artifact element.
 You are prompted to provide a name for the report (and element); type this in and click on the OK button.
-The Artifact element is created in the Project Browser, underneath the selected Package or element.
+The Artifact element is created in the Browser window, underneath the selected Package or element.
 If you add the Artifact to a diagram as a simple link, when you double-click on the element the report is re-opened.